 - Comfortable Hiking Shoes/Boots

 - Lip Balm & Toiletries (packed in a Ziploc bag to hide the smell and for easy storage in a bear canister)

 Wool, fleece, polypropylene, or other synthetic materials are preferable over cotton garments.

-All of these items should be packed into an identifiable medium-sized duffle bag or in your backpack when you meet at 3pm on August 13th.
+All of these items should be brought to the trip meeting in your backpack or packed into an identifiable medium-sized duffle bag.